 World NGO Day – February 27

 World NGO Day is celebrated annually on February 27th to recognize the work of Non-Government organizations (NGOs) around the world and celebrate the work of people behind them that contribute to society all year round.
-The day recognizes the importance of NGOs, their value to society and the dedication of all individuals behind each NGO, that works all-year-round for the benefit of society – locally, nationally and internationally.
+The day recognizes the importance of NGOs, their value to society, and the dedication of all individuals behind each NGO, that works all-year-round for the benefit of society – locally, nationally, and internationally.
 World NGO Day is a day to recognize the amazing work of NGOs and inspire more people to get involved!
 The theme of World NGO Day 2021 will be aligning the NGO’s work to sustainable development.

 What is an NGO?